theDavidBarton/puppeteer-daily-menu-scraper/readme.md

 node scrape-menu.js
 ```

-If you'd want the scraper's console output save for later then run:
+If you'd want the scraper's console output to be saved for later usage then run:

 ```shell_session
 node scrape-menu.js > tmp/output.txt